 That Ouspensky was just an intellectual and didn’t really learn to practice the work.

-This is by far the most common judgement leveled against Ouspensky by his critics.
+This is by far the most common judgment leveled against Ouspensky by his critics.
 This criticism is largely based on a misconception that the work must manifest through a moving/instinctive activity like dance or that a teacher of the work must, like Gurdjieff, be powerful and charismatic.

 Gurdjieff was hard on all his intellectual students, including Ouspensky.
 He made Orage dig ditches when he came to the Prieuré, and he is reported to have told Bennett, ‘Never once I see you struggle with yourself.
 All the time you are occupied with your cheap animal.’
 But he was their teacher and he more than anybody knew their weaknesses, and how to help them balance their lower centers.
-A ‘man’ in Gurdjieff’s terms was someone who had created a balance; that is, an ability to use and respond from his instinctive/moving, emotional, and intellectual brains as the situation required.
-So we must assume that Gurdjieff’s intellectually centered students (men number three) needed to develop their moving and emotional centers, but at the same time we must assume that his instinctive/moving and emotionally centered students (men number one and two) needed to develop their intellectual centers.
-It is unrealistic that to suppose that a man like Ouspensky could have excelled in the movements, but at the same time it is unrealistic to suppose that Gurdjieff’s best dancers could have developed intellectual abilities rivalling Ouspensky.
+A ‘man’ in Gurdjieff’s terms is someone who had created a balance; that is, an ability to use and respond from his instinctive/moving, emotional, and intellectual brains as the situation required.
+So we must assume that Gurdjieff’s intellectually centered students (men number three) needed to develop their moving and emotional functions, but at the same time we must assume that his instinctive/moving and emotionally centered students (men number one and two) needed to develop their intellectual functions.
+It is unrealistic that to suppose that a man like Ouspensky could have excelled in the movements; in the same way, it is unrealistic to suppose that Gurdjieff’s best dancers could have developed intellectual abilities rivaling Ouspensky.

 In reality there is no perfectly balanced man.
 It is an ideal.
 Perhaps Gurdjieff himself came closest to realizing this ideal, but even he had his imbalances.
 Essence means being strong in some areas and weak in others.
 It is what makes us different.
-Some people are born with an agile moving center, and some, like Ouspensky, are born with an agile mind.
+Some people are born with an agile moving function, and some, like Ouspensky, are born with an agile mind.
 To some extent we all have to play to our strengths if we want to serve the work, because it often turns out that our weaknesses are also where our greatest strengths lie.